rubyworks/tapout/TAP-YJ.md

     todo : 0
   ...

-A tally document MUST provide a counts mapping with the `total` number of tests (this MUST be same as `count` in the suite document if it was given) and the totals for each test status.
+A tally/final document MUST provide a counts mapping with the `total` number of tests (this MUST be same as `count` in the suite document if it was given) and the totals for each test status.
 It SHOULD also give the time elapsed since the suite time.

+Tally documents are very rare, if used at all.
+They only make sense for very large test suites as a progress report mechanism.
+As a rule of thumb, TAP-Y/J consumer apps will ignore them unless a configuration option (e.g. `--verbose`) is used.

 As mentioned, the test stream ends when a full ellipsis (<code>...</code>) appears.